Knowledge

 During the initial stages, you can try shooting from five yards.

-This is, however, not the best set distance; you can shoot from any distance,
+This is, however, not the best set distance.
+You can shoot from any distance,

 That which you feel is most comfortable with you and will help you shoot accurately, then make that your constant shooting position.